lightskinF/SONNY-ANGELS-SCAM-DETECTION/README.md

 ## Documentation

 A detailed technical report describing data collection, feature engineering, heuristics, and model design is available in the PDF file:
-**SONNYANGEL_SCAM_DETECTION.pdf** (Note: the PDF was not originally intended for public or academic dissemination.
+**SONNYANGEL_SCAM_DETECTION.pdf** (Note: the PDF was not originally intended for public or academic dissemination and is written in italian.
-It was initially written as a personal technical report to document and recall this experimental approach.
-In fact, I still rather use HTTP requests automation than the Python library BeatifulSoup.
+It was initially prepared as a personal technical report to document and revisit this experimental approach, allowing me to recall and reuse some techiniques for potential future projects.
+In fact, I still rather using automated HTTP requests over the Python library BeatifulSoup for Web Scraping.
 The document therefore adopts a more informal and exploratory tone, while still describing the full technical process).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------